Using Dual-Stack Mixed Mode (DSMM) with DDNS in ISC DHCP 4.4

 On your servers, consider whether you will enable ddns-guard-id-must-match.
 Enabling this option permits dynamic clients to overwrite each other’s entries while still protecting static entries.

 The criteria under which a dynamic entry will be permitted to be updated can be expressed as follows:

-When clients obtain both and IPv4 and and IPv6 address, they generally wish that their hostname when added to DNS is the same, for both the v4 and the v6 address - i.e. they want, for the same name, for there to be both an A and a AAAA record.
+When clients obtain both an IPv4 and an IPv6 address, they generally wish that their hostname when added to DNS is the same for both the v4 and the v6 addresses - i.e. they want, for the same name, for there to be both an A and an AAAA record.

 This is hard to coordinate because:

 - The DDNS updates can come from either the DHCP server(s) or from the client directly (and client updates may or may not be permitted by the DNS server).

 - In ISC DHCP, the DHCPv4 and DHCPv6 servers run as separate daemons.